Cyfrin/Updraft/courses/security/6-thunder-loan/24-assettoken/+page.md

 You can note that this exchange rate mechanism is distinct from a percentage share of a liquidity pool which we outlined earlier in TSwap.
 The exchange rate in this instance functions a lot like [**Compound Finance**](https://github.com/compound-finance/) (I'm secretly teaching you compound finance) and how their [**CToken**](https://github.com/compound-finance/compound-protocol/blob/master/contracts/CToken.sol) works.

 This may even be a point in a review where I would go on a side quest to better understand Compound and how it influenced the development of `ThunderLoan`.
-We aren't going to go on this tangeant here together, but I encourage you to become familiar with some of these DeFi protocols we touch on as the context and experience will go a long way in your future security reviews.
+We aren't going to go on this tangent here together, but I encourage you to become familiar with some of these DeFi protocols we touch on as the context and experience will go a long way in your future security reviews.

 ### Modifiers